Cobra (manga): Video games

 In 1982, Popy Electronics created the hand-held games Space Cobra Professional and Space Cobra the Psychogun.
 It was followed by Cobra: Kokuryū Ō no Densetsu, released in 1989 for the PC Engine, and Cobra 2: Densetsu no Otoko, released for the PC Engine in 1990, which was released in North America and Europe for the Sega CD as The Space Adventure - Cobra: The Legendary Bandit.

+French animated series

+On June 13, 2025, at the Annecy International Animation Film Festival in France, French production and distribution company Mangouste Anim announced that it had acquired the rights to produce a new Cobra animated series.
+Although a specific date was not disclosed, the company stated that Cobra will return to the screen.